Camille Njus

 Gabrielle said she found out something was amiss when Camille’s mother called her at her family’s home in Winnetka, Illinois, that Saturday morning.
 The Njus’s were hoping against hope, Gabrielle said, that Camille had suddenly decided to come visit her in Illinois instead of returning home to Grinnell.
 Camille had spent time there with Gabrielle’s family during the preceding winter break, and during the week-long visit, Gabrielle said her parents had come to adore Camille.

 Though Gabrielle didn’t know where Camille might be, she cut her weekend visit short and returned to the campus to help facilitate communication with a German host family Camille knew.
-Njus had spent a year in Germany through a Rotary Club scholarship, and because Gabrielle spoke German, she agreed to speak to the host family with whom Camille had lived during the time she lived in Germany.
+Njus had spent a year in Germany through a Rotary Club scholarship, and because Gabrielle spoke German, she agreed to speak to the host family with whom Camille had lived while in Germany.

 Detectives also asked Gabrielle to list the names of boys Njus knew at Grinnell, though all were fairly quickly cleared of suspicion or having any knowledge of Njus’ whereabouts.